 I think she hoped I would go home and create some German dishes to remind me of my time there.
 Well, I looked at the pictures!
 Not just once but a few times over the years.
 Unfortunately I never actually got around to making any of the recipes until now.

 The recipes definitely remind me of my time in Germany though.
-I fondly remember some of the potato recipes like these that I ate while I was there, although I never had a pepper and chorizo ragout!
+I fondly remember some of the potato recipes like these that I ate while I was there, although I never had a bell pepper and chorizo ragout!

 I'm glad I have now though.
 The chorizo ragout sauce is quite rich and really tasty.
 The German potato rosti is crispy and moreish.
 If you're looking for a potato based comfort food meal then this is it!